kaushik-42/Fetch_App/README.md

 ## Project Overview

+#### Fetch Use Case: At fetch, we are monitoring the number of the scanned receipts to our app on a daily base as one of our KPIs.
+From business standpoint, we sometimes need to predict the possible number of the scanned receipts for a given future month.

 This project is designed to predict the number of receipts that will be scanned by Fetch Rewards app users.
 The prediction is based on historical data from the year 2021 and uses machine learning models to estimate future counts.

 ![Fetch_Landing_Page_App](Images/Fetch_Main.png)